| Marketing Strategy 7 Min Read

 1. Maintain and Optimize Your Google MyBusiness Page

-And you should keep it up to date with as much information as you can, including reviews, hours of operation, photos, etc. Having a strong, up to date, and relevant GMB page will directly contribute to building a strong and relevant local SEO strategy.
+And you should keep it up to date with as much information as you can, including posts, hours of operation, photos, etc. Having a strong, up-to-date, and relevant GMB page will directly contribute to building a strong and relevant local SEO strategy.

 If you want to learn more about why you should have a Google MyBusiness page and how to set it up, check out this post right here.